-Safety is of paramount importance for the permanent and economical operation of components and welded structures.
-In order to protect people and the environment, legislators specify guidelines for pressure equipment (PED) and construction products, among other things.
-In particular, the prevention of brittle fracture is essential for component safety.
+Safety is of the utmost importance for the long-term and economical operation of components and welded structures.
+To protect people and the environment, the legislature specifies guidelines for pressure equipment (PED) and construction products, among other things.
+The avoidance of brittle fracture is particularly important for component safety.

-In principle, a component is classified as safe if the loads (stresses) that occur are permanently lower than the resistance (strength, toughness) of the material to fracture (loss of integrity).
+Basically, a component is classified as safe if the loads (impacts) that occur are permanently lower than the resistance of the material to fracture.

-Cracks impair component safety, but are not always necessarily classified as a safety hazard.
-Failure due to unstable crack propagation only occurs when cracks reach a critical size.
+Cracks impair component safety, but they are not generally classified as a safety hazard.
+Only when cracks reach a critical size does failure occur due to crack initiation.
 This event can be estimated mathematically using fracture mechanics methods.
-It is also possible to make statements about a further working life.
+Statements about a further service life are also possible.

-We have over 30 years of experience in the application of fracture mechanics methods for safety analysis according to general standards such as BS 7910 or API572 or the FKM guideline.
-We also perform calculations in accordance with EN 1993-1-10 Method 2 (Eurocode 3) and EN 13445 or EN 13480, Part 2, Annex B, Method 3 (pressure vessels and pipes).
-Numerous buildings and welded constructions have been preserved with these methods.
+We have over 30 years of experience in applying fracture mechanics methods for safety analysis according to general standards such as BS 7910 or API572 or the FKM guideline.
+We also perform calculations within the framework of EN 1993-1-10 Method 2 (Eurocode 3) and EN 13445 or EN 13480, Part 2, Annex B, Method 3 (pressure vessels and pipes).
+Numerous buildings and welded constructions were preserved in this way.